-News outlets report that protests in the Charlotte on Friday evening began peacefully but turned violent as the night wore on.
-A grocery store and a cellphone store were looted, and protesters threw rocks at police, smashed a police bicycle, slashed the tires of a police car and stomped on other police vehicles.
+News outlets report that protests in Charlotte on Friday evening began peacefully but turned violent as the night wore on.
+A grocery store and a cellphone store were looted, and protesters threw rocks at police, smashed a police bicycle, slashed the tires of a police car, and stomped on other police vehicles.

 Officers responded by deploying tear gas canisters.
 Police said Saturday that they arrested 16 people, mostly for failing to disperse.
 One person was charged with possession of a weapon of mass destruction.

 Three officers suffered minor injuries: two of the three were treated and released from the hospital by Saturday afternoon, police said.

 On Saturday, Charlotte Mayor Vi Lyles declared a state of emergency which she said will allow the city to call in state resources to respond to protests if necessary.
 Lyles said she hoped not to do that.